-EOD tracks identify the end of recorded data area in a logical volume as indicated by the host.
+EOD Track Sets identify the end of recorded data area in a logical volume as indicated by the host.

-DM tracks identify fill areas on the tape where continuous control track signals are required and are transparent to the host.
+DM Track Sets identify fill areas on the tape where continuous control track signals are required and are transparent to the host.